-The College houses approximately 85 percent of its students in eight residence halls, a complex of apartments and suites and a few off campus houses.
+The College houses approximately 85 percent of its students in eight residence halls and a few off-campus houses.
 Full-time students are required to live and board in College residence halls during the regular academic year.
-Students who live with their parents, married students, non-traditional students and students with children may be classified as
+Students who live with their parents and were home-schooled or graduated from a high school in Upshur, Lewis, Randolph or Barbour Counties, married students, non-traditional students, and students with children may be classified as commuters.

 Rooms in the residence halls are furnished with beds, mattresses, desks, desk chairs, dressers, closet space, and window shades.
-Internet (WiFi) and stereo/TV cable hook-ups are included in the room charge.
+Internet (WiFi) is included in the room charge.
 Each residence area maintains study facilities, a vending area, and laundry facilities.
+The laundry app for Speed Queen must be downloaded in order to use the machines.